Primary manifestation of infection is painless penile or vulvar inflammation and ulceration at the site of inoculation; often not noticed by patient.

 BDL declares that he has no competing interests.

-Dr Benjamin D. Lorenz would like to gratefully acknowledge Dr Mettassebia Kanno, a previous contributor to this monograph.
-MK declares that she has no competing interests.
+Dr Benjamin D. Lorenz would like to gratefully acknowledge Dr Mettassebia Kanno, a previous contributor to this topic.

 Department of General Internal Medicine